 Him: Yeah think so, if it rains enough.

-HARD WORKERS.
 Generally, our farming other halves are the most hard working people we know.
-Mine certainly is.
-He has such a ‘can do’ attitude and always wants to do his best, which makes me proud to call him mine (sorry for the soppy gloop!), and I find it’s not just in their farming, but it is in everything they do.
+Mine certainly was.
+He had such a ‘can do’ attitude and always wants to do his best, which always made me proud, and I find it’s not just in their farming, but it is in everything that they do.

 For example in keeping with going with the flow – yes there is a perk to this!
-If you don’t really want to attend an event or party you have been invited to that’s easy blame it on the fact you need to get things done before the rain comes, or the farmer needs it done by… it works a treat!
+If you don’t really want to attend an event or party you have been invited to, it is easy to explain your absence on the fact that you need to get things done before the rain comes, or the farmer needs it done by X date/time, it works a treat!

-HUMAN VERSION OF GOOGLE MAPS – this one involves back roads!
-Not what some of you may be thinking I’m sure!
-There isn’t a road within my county my man can’t direct me to.
-So if I am lost – it’s no problem, he can help get me back on the right track.
+There isn’t a road within my county that my man couldn’t direct me to.
+So, if I am lost – it’s no problem, he could help get me back on the right track.
 Roads closed?
-No problem, he will know a way around it!
+No problem, he would know a way around it!
 I have also become a pretty nifty driver maneuvering around all these tiny back roads following his directions on my way to date-night in the field, which brings me onto my next point.

-Tractor Date Nights, these quickly became a favorite of mine and in my opinion a real perk of dating a farmer!
-I love them.
-Mine combines during harvest so I get the luxury of a fridge!
-Rocking up with a tasty take-away, our favorite tunes blaring out the radio, the 2-way radio amusement, and just the quality time.
+These quickly became a favourite of mine and in my opinion a real perk of dating a farmer!
+I loved them.
+My then-partner combined during harvest, so we often had the luxury of a fridge in the cab.
+Rocking up with a yummy take-away, our favourite tunes blaring out the radio, the 2-way radio amusement, and just the quality time.
 Nothing beats it in my books!

 So, dating a farmer certainly isn’t a walk in the park, but neither is dating in general these days.
-All I will say, is if you have yourself a hard working, caring and passionate farmer you will most likely have the most loving and loyal partner you can find.
-I know I have.
+All I will say, is if you have yourself a hard working, caring and passionate farmer – hold onto them, you will most likely have found yourself one of the most appreciative, loving and loyal partners around.

 Photo credit: Rachel Churches